What Lupus Pain Feels Like According to Patients

 Lupus pain feels like fire

-For some, the pain is sharp and intense, in a way that can be described as heat.
-That localized pain can seem more like shocks to the body.
-Some described it as a searing pain, much like a burning.
+For some, the lupus pain is sharp and intense, in a way that can be described as heat.
+It can strike like an electric shock.
+Some described it as a searing discomfort, much like a burning sensation.

 “My veins are pumping pain instead of blood.
 That is the way I describe my flares.”